Ministerial Development Review

 Reviewees are asked to arrange conversations with three people who are willing to act as ‘critical friends’.
 Advice is given about this role and the questions in a document that is linked at the foot of this page.

 All Reviewees will also have an Episcopal Conversation with their Area Bishop or Archdeacon in the intermediate year, and see both over four years.
-This meeting involves a deliberately simple preparation, so that there is space for reflection and adjusting priorities and for a wider conversation on your ministry and well-being.
-Reviewees will see their Area Bishop and Archdeacon over a four year period.
+This meeting involves a deliberately simple preparation (MDR 6), so that there is space for reflection and adjusting priorities (MDR 7) and for a wider conversation on your ministry and well-being.

 After each MDR office holders are encouraged to complete a Feedback Form which will help those tasked with oversight of the Scheme in their on-going review.